benjaminhlina/ecotox/README.md

 * When using this package please cite the following  publication:

-  Hlina, B.L., Birceanu, O., Tessier, L.R., Robinson, C.,  Muhametsafina, A., Bragg,   L.M, Servos, M.R., Wilkie, M.P., *In Preparation*.
+  Hlina, B.L., Birceanu, O., Robinson, C.,Thackaray, N., Tessier, L.R., Muhametsafina, A., Bragg,   L.M, Servos, M.R., Wilkie, M.P., *In Preparation*.
 Changes in the sensitivity of     piscicide in an invasive species.
 Environmental Science & Technology.